New York state government response to the COVID-19 pandemic: April

 Cuomo had in the interim ordered some symbolic gestures of remembrance and support.
 All flags at state government buildings are to be flown at half-staff for the duration of the stay-at-home order in memory of the New Yorkers who have died of COVID-19.
 On April 9, the Kosciuszko and Tappan Zee bridges were lit in blue, along with the spire of One World Trade Center and parking garages at La Guardia Airport, to honor the health care workers treating patients at risk of their own health and lives.

-The governor also directed the state Department of Labor to make $600 extra available in unemployment benefits to New Yorkers.
+Cuomo also directed the state Department of Labor to make $600 extra available in unemployment benefits to New Yorkers.
 The federal CARES Act had authorized federal funds for the states to supplement their unemployment benefits, but they had not been disbursed to the states yet, and Cuomo wanted New Yorkers to have that money as soon as possible.
 Benefits will also be extended another 13 weeks, to a total of 39.

 On April 15, Cuomo signed an executive order requiring all New York State residents to wear face masks or coverings in public places where social distancing is not possible.

 On April 16, New York Governor Cuomo extended the state's stay-at-home order and school closures through May 15, amid signs of the rate of hospitalizations slowly declining.
 He warned that any change in behavior could reignite the spread of coronavirus.

 Cuomo announced April 22 that the state would be starting a contact tracing program in coordination with New Jersey and Connecticut as a preliminary step to any loosening of the stay-at-home order.
 The Johns Hopkins Bloomberg School of Public Health will develop an online curriculum that will be used to train 35,000 students in medicine and related fields at the SUNY and City University of New York schools.
 Michael Bloomberg, former New York City mayor, has contributed $10.5 million to make the program possible.
 Near the end of April, a disability rights group sued the governor for not providing live Sign language interpreters in the television broadcast feed of the daily briefings.